BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Loot will skew much more rare, in general.
 You should expect to see those legendaries/uniques far more frequently than in vanilla TPS.
 * Glitch weapons spawn in the main game
+* Lootable Container Changes:
+  * Fixes some "shield" loot configurations which had an error and would nver spawn, previously.
 * Makes Moonstones drop 2x more often
 * Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)